Zermatt - Our complete guide

 (350km incl.
 Cervinia)

 The diversity and beauty of Zermatt’s ski area is second to none.
-There are three main mountains, each with a distinct character of their own and enough to amuse most levels of skier for days on end.
+There are three main mountains: 'Sunnegga - Blauherd - Rothorn', Gornergrat, and Klein Matterhorn (also known as 'Matterhorn Glacier Paradise').
+Each has a distinct character of its own and has enough variety to amuse most levels of skier for days on end.

 Snow-wise - Our complete guide to Zermatt - Zermatt's ski area Gornergrat railway